tanay-star/RoboFrnds/README.md

-Simple web application built using React.
+Simple web application built using React + Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).